Gemello-Digitale-Bologna/URBIA/DEPLOYMENT-PLAN.md

         # Upload artifacts to S3 using production-ready Volume access
         # Note: Files must be synced from sandbox to volume first (happens on exec completion)
+        # to be sure about this volumes sync (and if it is the best approach) check Modal docs
         if result.get("artifacts"):
             s3_client = boto3.client('s3')
             bucket = os.getenv('S3_BUCKET', 'lg-urban-prod')